-The Assignment: Write a 9-10 page formal research paper on the work of María Magdalena Campos-Pons (b.
-1959).
+The Assignment: Write a 9-10-page formal research paper on the work of Lorna Simpson (b.
+1960, Brooklyn).
 Use relevant research materials available at Davidson Library, and any articles that you might find useful in the course reader to clarify your assertions.
 We will discuss the paper in depth in lecture and section.
 There are books about her artistic practice on reserve at the library, and there are a lot of scholarly journal articles about her work that you can download from our articles databases.

 Be sure you use at least 10 different scholarly research sources (including peer-reviewed journal articles, journal articles, monographs, art exhibition catalogues and scholarly books) and make a minimum of 10-15 citations.
 Remember that this is a formal research paper, not a personal response paper.
 Among the scholarly sources you should use, you have access to the digitized exhibition catalogue at the library HERE.
 Click on the link, but you must be logged into the library with your UCSB Net ID to access the exhibition catalogue from the Getty Center.